Address: 34 Tallinskaya Ulitsa, Moscow

 For this reason, it is necessary to teach students in all fields to understand the capabilities and limitations of big data, as well as the potential and specifics of machine learning.
 In addition, students in fields such as economics, management, sociology, political science, etc., must be able to use the corresponding technology.

-HSE teaches students in different faculties how to work with information and data; this includes the , MIEM, and also various business informatics programmes in the .
+HSE teaches students in different faculties how to work with information and data; this includes the Faculty of Computer Science, MIEM, and also various business informatics programmes in the Faculty of Business and Management.
 Over the last several years, the percentage of HSE master’s programmes aimed at preparing specialists who work with data has only grown.
 For example, in 2014 the Data Science and Mathematical Methods for Modelling and Computer Technologies programmes opened, while the Data Analysis in Biology and Medicine programme began in 2016, and the Financial Technology and Data Analysis and Statistical Learning Theory programmes was established in 2017.
 And this is far from the entire range of programmes HSE offers.

 ‘Students will be offered courses of varying levels of complexity, as students in various undergraduate programmes have a different amount of training in mathematics and informatics due to external factors…’